Mikail4ITU/pdsnd_github/README.md

 This file is created in 13 June 2020.

 ### Project Title
-Udacity Python for Data Science Nanodegree Program
+Udacity Python for Data Science Nanodegree Program: Exploring Bikeshare Data

 ### Description
 The purpose of this project is determining Popular times of travel, Popular stations and trip, Trip duration, User info in each 3 cities which are Chicago, New York and Washington.